-The addIntentOptions() method in turn uses queryIntentActivityOptions() for the "heavy lifting" of finding possible actions.
+The addIntentOptions() and createChooser() methods in turn use queryIntentActivityOptions() for the "heavy lifting" of finding possible actions.
 The queryIntentActivityOptions() method is implemented on PackageManager, which is available to your activity via getPackageManager().

 The queryIntentActivityOptions() method takes some of the same parameters as does addIntentOptions(), notably the caller ComponentName, the "specifics" array of Intent instances, the overall Intent representing the actions you are seeking, and the set of flags.
 It returns a List of Intent instances matching the stated criteria, with the "specifics" ones first.